remipelhate/distil/README.md

 ### Getting Criteria

-You can check if it contains a `Distil\Criterion` instance by name:
+You can check if it contains a Criterion instance by name:
 ```php
 $criteria = new Distil\Criteria(new Author(1));